This section provides an architectural overview of MySQL Cluster Manager, its components, and their deployment.

 By way of example, we show how MySQL Cluster Manager would be deployed for use with a MySQL NDB Cluster running on 4 host computers.
 This is illustrated in the following diagram:

-In this example cluster, 2 of the hosts each house a management server and an SQL node; the other 2 hosts each house 2 data nodes.
-However, regardless of the distribution of cluster nodes among the hosts, a MySQL Cluster Manager agent process must be runnings on each host.
+In this example cluster, two of the hosts each house a management server (ndb_mgmd) and an SQL node (mysqld); the other 2 hosts each house two data nodes (ndbd).
+However, regardless of the distribution of cluster nodes among the hosts, a MySQL Cluster Manager agent process must be running on each host.

 A MySQL Cluster Manager client can be used to access the agent from any of the hosts making up the management site to which the cluster belongs.
 In addition, the client can be used on any computer that has a network connection to at least 1 of the hosts where an agent process is running.
 The computer where the client itself runs is not required to be one of these hosts.
 The client can connect to and use different agent processes on different hosts within the management site, at different times, to perform cluster management functions.